DIY

 Colour change due to light

-For products used indoors but in brightly lit areas or in shop windows, dyes resistant to direct light should be used and coated with UV-absorbing materials.
+For products used indoors but in brightly lit areas or in shop windows, use colorants that are resistant to direct light and coat with UV-absorbing materials.

 photo source: naperdillehardwood.com